justAndre02/JavaToPython-Transpiler-Web-app/README.md

 In order to get the api key, Google offers without cost the API key to everibody in the following site: https://aistudio.google.com/apikey

-If all these requirements just run **python webapp.py** and the acess http://127.0.0.1:5000
+If all these requirements are met just run **python webapp.py** in your terminal and the acess http://127.0.0.1:5000